pokt-network/terraform-elb-aion-pkt/README.md

-## Terraform ElasticBeanstalk with single docker container stack for GETH and Pocket
+## Terraform ElasticBeanstalk with multi docker container stack for AION and Pocket

 This terraform project creates the following resources in `us-east-1` in your AWS account: